 4. Make sure the ice cream layer is sufficiently frozen hard before adding the cooled fudge topping.

 5. Whip it good: Make stabilized whipped cream.
+Start with a very cold stainless steel bowl and whisk attachment or beaters – I always place mine in the freezer for ten minutes to get really cold!
 Place the cake in the springform pan on a large cake plate.
 Unmold your springform pan, decorate with whipped cream, add sprinkles, then cover your cake with a cake dome if you have one, and back into the freezer for at least three hours to freeze.
-Using a cake dome ensures you won’t muck up your prettily piped whipped cream.
+Using a cake dome ensures you won’t muck up your prettily piped whipped cream. *If you want two colours of whipped cream, finish whipping the cream then divide into two bowls.
+Very carefully fold in gel colour to each bowl.

 6. Freeze the ice cream cake overnight, or at least 12 hours, before serving.
 This will ensure it is solid when cut into.